NethServer/nethsecurity-docs/nat.rst

 Source NAT in a MultiWAN scenario
 ---------------------------------

-If you have multiple WANs, you need to create a MultiWAN rule in addition to the SNAT rule.
-This rule will route traffic from the source IP address through the WAN with the public IP address.
+If you have multiple WANs and your SNAT rule rewrites to one of the public WAN IPs, you need to create a MultiWAN rule in addition to the SNAT rule.
+This rule will route traffic from the source IP address through the right WAN with the public IP address.

 If you haven't set this up yet, add a custom policy that includes only the relevant WAN.
 Then, create a rule to apply this custom policy for traffic originating from the internal IP address (source address) to any destination and protocol.